sstangl/openpowerlifting/README.md

 sudo dnf install make npm python3-beautifulsoup4 python3-flake8 ansible parallel uglify-js
 ```

-Install the "nightly" version of the Rust programming language using `rustup`:
+Install the Rust programming language using `rustup`:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-When a menu appears, choose "Customize installation".<br/>
-Press the Enter key until it asks `Default toolchain?`.
-Type `nightly` and press Enter.<br/>
-Continue pressing Enter at the remaining prompts until Rust is installed.
+The default options are OK.

 Log out and log back in to allow `~/.cargo/bin` to be part of your default shell `$PATH`.